mrizkysolehudin/fe-blog-app/README.md

 # Blog Application

-This web application is a replica of the LinkedIn platform.
-In this web application, users can create and delete posts, as well as view posts created by other accounts.
-The application offers both light and dark mode features, modal pop-ups, and next-level authentication for login and logout.
+This Blog Application is a website that functions like a blog.
+This web application has the following features:
+-Creating and deleting posts.
+-Liking, unliking, and making and deleting comments on posts.
+-User profiles, and more.

 <br />